Section 1: INTRODUCTION AND SCOPE

 Commercial Use Authorization: Business Users provide additional information necessary for commercial data licensing, including business verification details, intended use cases, data export requirements, and commercial application descriptions.

-API Access and Integration Data: Business Users utilizing API access generate additional technical information including API usage patterns, integration details, data synchronization activities, and system performance metrics that help optimize business services.
+API Access and Integration Data: Business Users utilizing API access generate additional technical information including API usage patterns, integration details, data synchronization activities, and system performance metrics.

-Team and Organization Management: Business accounts may include information about team members, organizational hierarchies, user roles and permissions, and access delegation that enables effective business account management and appropriate data access controls.
+Team and Organization Management: Business accounts may include information about team members, organizational hierarchies, user roles and permissions, and access delegation.

-Professional Services Integration: Business Users may integrate Platform data with professional services, client management systems, and business intelligence tools, requiring additional data processing and sharing arrangements subject to appropriate privacy safeguards.
+Professional Services Integration: Business Users may integrate Platform data with professional services, client management systems, and business intelligence tools, requiring additional data processing and sharing arrangements.

 11.2 Business-to-Business Privacy Obligations

-Client Data Protection: Business Users who use Platform data in providing services to their own clients or customers remain responsible for compliance with applicable privacy laws governing their client relationships and data processing activities.
+Client Data Protection: Business Users who use Platform data in providing services to their own clients or customers remain responsible for compliance with applicable privacy laws governing their client relationships.

-Professional Responsibility Standards: Business Users in regulated professions must ensure that their use of Platform data complies with professional responsibility standards, client confidentiality requirements, and industry-specific privacy obligations.
+Professional Responsibility Standards: Business Users in regulated professions must ensure that their use of Platform data complies with professional responsibility standards and client confidentiality requirements.

-Data Sharing and Sublicensing Restrictions: Business Users may not share, sublicense, or redistribute Platform data beyond the scope of their subscription agreements without explicit authorization, ensuring protection of proprietary information and third-party privacy rights.
+Data Sharing and Sublicensing Restrictions: Business Users may not share, sublicense, or redistribute Platform data beyond the scope of their subscription agreements without explicit authorization.

-Termination and Data Return: Upon termination of business subscriptions, Business Users must return or destroy Platform data in their possession and certify compliance with data return requirements, protecting ongoing privacy and intellectual property interests.
+Termination and Data Return: Upon termination of business subscriptions, Business Users must return or destroy Platform data in their possession and certify compliance with data return requirements.

-Advanced Security Features: Business Users may receive enhanced security features including single sign-on integration, advanced authentication options, IP address restrictions, and other security measures that require additional data processing and monitoring.
+Advanced Security Features: Business Users may receive enhanced security features including single sign-on integration, advanced authentication options, and IP address restrictions.

-Compliance Reporting and Documentation: Business Users may require compliance documentation, audit reports, and other materials that demonstrate Platform security and privacy practices for their own regulatory compliance and client assurance purposes.
+Compliance Reporting and Documentation: Business Users may require compliance documentation, audit reports, and other materials that demonstrate Platform security and privacy practices.

-Data Processing Agreements: Business Users may enter into separate data processing agreements that establish specific roles, responsibilities, and limitations regarding personal information processing in business contexts.
+Data Processing Agreements: Business Users may enter into separate data processing agreements that establish specific roles, responsibilities, and limitations regarding personal information processing.

 Section 12: DISPUTE RESOLUTION AND PRIVACY COMPLAINTS